Analysis: Europe's earnings optimism dwindles with resurgent virus

 FROM HEADWINDS TO TAILWINDS

-Despite the bouts of volatility, early results from companies such as Publicis PUBP.PA, the world's No.3 advertising firm, or German chemicals maker Covestro 1COV.DE appeared to bring evidence of the better trend.
+Despite the bouts of volatility, early results from companies such as Publicis, the world’s No.3 advertising firm, or German chemicals maker Covestro appeared to bring evidence of the better trend.

 Also encouraging were the results of Daimler <DAIGn.DEW which published forecast-beating third-quarter results, buoyed by a better-than-expected rebound in sales of luxury cars in September.

-Stay-at-home winners Logitech LOGN.S and Reckitt Benckiser RB.L are reporting results on Tuesday.
-Luxury goods makers Kering PRTP.PA, Moncler MONC.MI and L'Oreal OREP.PA report later in the week.
+Stay-at-home winners Logitech and Reckitt Benckiser are reporting results on Tuesday.
+Luxury goods makers Kering, Moncler and L’Oreal report later in the week.

-Due to a relatively larger exposure to cyclical sectors, profit trends and price performances for European equities are tied to economic swings more than other markets such as the United States which is laden with tech giants such as Apple AAPL.O and Amazon AMZN.O.
+Due to a relatively larger exposure to cyclical sectors, profit trends and price performances for European equities are tied to economic swings more than other markets such as the United States which is laden with tech giants such as Apple and Amazon.

 Energy and financial stocks for instance, which tend to track economic growth closely, are expected to see their profits drop by 81.6% and 38.6% respectively this quarter.